rubenerd/rubenerd.com/content/post/2016/showing-dd-progress.markdown

     # gdd if=/dev/<something> of=disk.img progress=status

-Normally I'm not a fan of the GNU extensions to standard POSIX tools, because we end up with incompatible options that break scripts and make lives difficult.
+Normally I'm not a fan of the GNU extensions to standard POSIX tools, because we end up with incompatible options that break scripts.
 To that end, I'll likely keep using pv.
 But I'll secretly use gdd.